 Mass Purges: Top-Down Accountability in Autocracy

-This paper proposes a novel theoretical framework to study mass purges in authoritarian regimes.
+This paper proposes a novel theoretical framework to study the features of mass purges in authoritarian regimes.
 We contend that mass purges are an instrument of top-down accountability meant to motivate and screen a multitude of agents (e.g., single-party members, state bureaucrats).
-We establish that the nature of purges depends on the intensity of violence.
-Mild purges are discriminate (the set of purged agents is well delineated), whereas violent purges are semi-indiscriminate (all subordinates risk being purged).
-The breadth of the purge, in turn, is non-monotonic in violence.
-We further uncover that the autocrat faces a trade-off between fear and love as greater intensity of violence increases performance, but worsens selection.
-Even absent de jure checks, the autocrat is de facto constrained in her actions by her subordinates' strategic behavior.
-We use our theoretical findings to reassess historical (i.a., the Soviet purges, the Cultural Revolution) and recent (the Erdogan purge) events.
+We show that the set of purged agents is well delineated in mild purges, whereas no performance indicator is a guarantee of safety in violent purges.
+The proportion of purged agents is non-monotonic in the intensity of violence.
+For the autocrat, increasing the intensity of violence always raises performance, but improves selection of subordinates only if violence is low to begin with.
+Hence, even absent de jure checks, the autocrat is de facto constrained by her subordinates' strategic behavior.
+We use historical (i.a., the Soviet purges, the Cultural Revolution) and recent (the Erdogan purge) events to illustrate our key theoretical findings.

 JEL Classification: D73, D74, D80